Arranging financial support after you separate

 You’ll have to pay a court fee of £50 for a consent order, as well as fees to your solicitor.

 If you can't agree on financial support

-You’ll need to apply to court for ancillary relief.
+You’ll need to apply to court for a financial order.
 This asks a judge to decide how much maintenance you should get.

-You can apply for ancillary relief without the help of a solicitor, but some of the forms are quite complicated.
+You can apply for a financial remedy order without the help of a solicitor, but some of the forms are quite complicated.
 You’ll also need to find lots of evidence like bank statements and payslips.

 It’s best to talk to a solicitor, just to make sure you’ve got everything you need for the court hearing.

-You can apply for ancillary relief at any time after you’ve filed a petition to end your marriage or civil partnership - as long as you’ve been to a meditation information and assessment meeting (MIAM) first.
+You can apply for a financial order at any time after you’ve you’ve filed a petition to end your marriage or civil partnership - as long as you’ve been to a meditation information and assessment meeting (MIAM) first.